NilanjanaLodh/OpenPrinting_CPD_Libraries/README.md

     $ make
     $ sudo make install

-This project also includes a sample command line frontend.
-Compile it the following way:

-    $ make test
+Use the sample frontend client to check that the library and the installed backends work as expected:

 ## Testing the library

-Use the sample frontend client to check that the library and the installed backends work as expected:
+The project also includes a sample command line frontend that you can use to test whether the installed library and print backend work as expected.

+    $ cd demo/
+    $ make
-    $ ./print_frontend
+    $ print_frontend

-The list of printers from all your installed backends should start appearing immediately.
-Type `help` to get the list of all available commands.
+The list of printers from various printers should start appearing automatically.
+Type `help` to get the list of available commands.
+Make sure to stop the frontend using the `stop` command only.

+The library also provides support for serializing a printer.
+Use the `pickle-printer` command to serialize it, and run the `pickle_test` executable after that to deserialize and test it.

 ## Using the frontend and backend libraries in your code